TriBITSPub/TriBITSWiki/Email-Lists.md

   - Used for developers (and power users) of TriBITS to discuss topics and communicate with each other
   - Anyone can submit emails to the list but only members to the list can read the archives.
 * `tribits-checkins`
-  - Used by the TriBITS `checkin-test.py` script to log and archive info about pushes
+  - Used by the TriBITS `checkin-test.py` script to log and archive info about pushes to TriBITS itself.
   - Anyone can post to the list (so that it is easy to sent using `mailx` from the checkin-test.py script from different machines).
   - Only members of the list can view the contents of the list